 You might like...

-Similar to Hosta sieboldiana var. elegans in looks but 'Bressingham Blue' has larger leaves that are almost round in shape.
-They are puckered in texture and are a fantastic shade of glaucous blue.
-Hostas benefit from plenty of organic matter being added to the soil before planting.
-They also enjoy being mulched in spring and autumn to help retain moisture in the soil.
+While hostas produce flowers, they are mostly grown for their bold foliage.
+These full hardy plants can be grown under deep-rooted trees as ground cover, in borders, or even near water.
+They grow best in moist, but well drained soil and most prefer shade with shelter from cold winds.
 For the lushest displays, feed with a balanced fertiliser between March and June.
 Do not feed after this period or you will encourage the sort of sappy growth that slugs adore!
 To avoid the leaves looking like a piece of lace, take measures against slugs and snails, such as beer traps.
+Hosta nigrescens produces bright green leaves on tall stems.

 Plant type: Hardy perennial